quacksouls/lyf/doc/function.md

 As you can see, the scripts `tabby-profile.js` and `sam-profile.js` share a lot of common code.
 In each of these scripts, you can write a function that prints the following to the terminal: full name, like, dislike.
 You would then have the same or similar function in two scripts.
-A better option would be to write a function that prints a profile, then use that function in each of the above scripts.
+As you do not want to duplicate code, a better option would be to write a function that prints a profile, then use that function in each of the above scripts.

 Some questions come to mind.
 Where should you place the profile function?
 How are you to use the profile function in multiple scripts?
 You write the profile